Why you should care

 Egypt’s unexpectedly long election, ending today, is almost certain to confirm Gen. Abdel-Fattah el-Sissi as the new president.
 Although el-Sissi is revered by a wide section of the public since mounting a coup against the unpopular Islamist president, Mohammed Morsi a year ago, he will have to deal with a challenge no modern Egyptian leader has faced before: a public that knows it can depose leaders who do not satisfy expectations.

 The bottom line: el-Sissi has a limited amount of time in which to show his stuff.

-Who wins the election is only one small component of assessing the future, especially in situations as revolutionary as modern Egypt.
+Who wins the election is only one small component of assessing the future.

 The 59-year-old had only one opponent in the election — leftist politician Hamdeen Sabahi — who placed third in the 2012 contest that brought Morsi to power.
 This time, Sabahi ran a populist campaign full of unrealistic promises that many Egyptians saw through.
 Although some Egyptians see el-Sissi as the “savior of Egypt,” his popularity has slipped since its high point after the coup.
 But he retains the backing of Egypt’s powerful military and business interests, and his allies exercise tight control over the media — both of which give him a decisive edge.

 But predicting election outcomes is only interesting if it can tell us something about what comes next in a given country.
 As an intelligence officer, I learned over the years that who wins the election is only one small component of assessing the future, especially in situations as revolutionary as modern Egypt.
 The more interesting question has to do with the underlying forces that the winner must contend with — the forces that will buoy or constrain the victor, regardless of what he or she has promised to do or wants to do.
 Here are some of those forces.